daler/dotfiles/docs/vim.rst

 I hit :kbd:`<Tab>`.

 Hit :kbd:`<Tab>` to initiate.
 Hit :kbd:`<Tab>` until you like what you see.
-Then keep typing -- no need to hit Enter.
+Then hit Enter.
 Arrow keys work to select, too.

-If you have enabled spell checking (``set spell``) then tab-completion will also show spelling suggestions from the dictionary.
-Otherwise, it will only use options from words already in the buffer.
+Snippets are configured as well.
+If you hit Enter to complete a snippet, you can then use :kbd:`<Tab>` and :kbd:`<S-Tab>` to move between the placeholders to fill them in.

 .. list-table::
     :header-rows: 1